Q: I want to join the G.M.A. What do I need to do?

 Q: since you all wear jackets, vests with back patches, are you guys a gang or something?

-✠A kutte (plural: kutten) is a type of vest commonly referred to in extreme metal subcultures as a "battle jacket".
-It originated in the biker subculture, and has found popularity in the punk subculture, especially in the street punk and Anarchist crust punk scenes.
-Headbanger kutten are popular in the New Wave of British Heavy Metal and thrash metal scenes.
-The kutten of the biker, metal and punk subcultures differ in how the garment itself is prepared, what decorations are applied, and how this is done.
+✠A kutte (plural: kutten) is a type of vest commonly referred to in punk rock and extreme metal subcultures since the early '70s as a "battle jacket".
+It originated in the biker subculture, and found popularity in the punk subculture originally, especially in the street punk and Anarchist crust punk scenes.
+Headbanger kutten became popular in the New Wave of British Heavy Metal (NWOBHM) and thrash scenes.
+The biker kuttes, metal and punk subcultures differ in how the garment itself is prepared, what decorations are applied, and how this is done.
 The word "kutte" is a loanword from the German term Kutte; this references both the cut-off sleeves as well as, tongue-in-cheek, the religious habit of a Christian monk (also called Kutte in German).
 They are often adorned with patches, badges and painted artwork that display motorcycle club affiliations, band names, political affiliations and beliefs.

 Kutten in the heavy metal scene are oftentimes adorned with patches & pinback buttons representing a particular Heavy Metal Club (H.M.C.)
 As well as logos and album covers of bands, ranging in size from small square patches to large patches that fill the back panel of the vest.
 Patches are the main decoration, however, some Heavy Metal kutten have studs / spikes on them, particularly for fans of crossover hardcore-metal bands such as mid-1980s- era Discharge or of thrash metal.